Who Are Young Caregivers?

 The Upsides to caring

-What we know is that when young caregivers go unsupported, the negative outcomes outweigh the positives.
-Supporting young caregivers will enable them to continue to care for their loved ones at home while potentially reducing hospital visits, homecare needs, and delaying long-term care admission, resulting in meaningful, long-lasting impact for society as a whole.
+What we know is that when YOUNG CAREGIVERS go unsupported, the negative outcomes outweigh the positives.
+Supporting YOUNG CAREGIVERS will enable them to continue to care for their loved ones at home while potentially reducing hospital visits, home care needs, and delaying long-term care admission, resulting in a meaningful, long-lasting impact for society as a whole.